-- the need for proper maintenance of premises and equipment and how this might be achieved. - the main hazards associated with food pests rodents, birds and insects. - the habitat, characteristics, food requirements, signs of infestation of food pests. - what is meant by Environmental Control, Physical Control and Chemical Control methods - energies, eg physical, chemical, heat, used in the cleaning process with practical application. - cleaning terms to be understood with practical application, including: Bactericide, Cleaning, Detergent, Disinfectant, Disinfection, Bactericidal Detergent, Sanitiser and Sterilisation.
+- the need for proper maintenance of premises and equipment and how this might be achieved - the main hazards associated with food pests rodents, birds and insects - the habitat, characteristics, food requirements, signs of infestation of food pests - what is meant by environmental control, physical control and chemical control methods - energies eg physical, chemical, heat used in the cleaning process with practical application - cleaning terms to be understood with practical application: bactericide, cleaning, detergent, disinfectant, disinfection, bactericidal detergent, sanitiser, sterilisation

 This outcome examines the importance of the correct storage of food as a means of preventing food poisoning/spoilage.
-In particular effective storage of high risk/raw foods/ready-to-eat foods should be emphasised and the role of stock rotation.
+In particular, effective storage of high risk/raw foods/ready to eat foods should be emphasised and the role of stock rotation.
 Procedures for the defrosting of stored food and the cooling down of hot food should be highlighted.
-Food preservation techniques/methods should be dealt with here emphasising the important part this plays in the food industry and understanding the principles involved in the preservation and subsequent storage of foodstuffs.
+Food preservation techniques/methods should be dealt with here, emphasising the important part this plays in the food industry and understanding the principles involved in the preservation and subsequent storage of foodstuffs.